Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT BRAZIL IS ACTUALLY LIKE

-In your first weeks, register your CPF at a Receita Federal office or through the Brazilian consulate before you arrive if possible, because without it you cannot rent an apartment, sign a contract, or buy a local SIM card without jumping through extra hoops.
-Get a local SIM from Vivo or TIM early; coverage is excellent and data is cheap.
-Finding a neighborhood accountant or a lawyer who works with expats is worth every dollar in the early months, particularly when the tax implications of Brazil's worldwide taxation system for residents start to crystallize.
-Most Americans moving to Brazil open a Wise account before they leave home, since local bank accounts take weeks or months to establish and Wise works at Brazilian ATMs and handles real to dollar transfers without the punishing fees that standard wire transfers carry.
-Beyond logistics, the advice that actually holds is this: pick your city carefully.
-The Brazil you experience in Florianópolis, Curitiba, and São Paulo are three genuinely different countries.
+Register your CPF at a Receita Federal office, or through a Brazilian consulate before departure if you can manage it, because without one you cannot rent, sign contracts, or buy a SIM without extra hoops.
+Get that SIM from Vivo or TIM early, since coverage is excellent and data is cheap.
+A neighborhood accountant or expat-focused lawyer earns their fee quickly, especially once Brazil's worldwide taxation of residents becomes concrete.
+Local bank accounts take weeks or months, so most Americans land with Wise already working at Brazilian ATMs and handling real-to-dollar transfers without punishing wire fees.
+Beyond logistics, one piece of advice holds: choose your city deliberately.
+Florianópolis, Curitiba, and São Paulo are three different countries wearing one flag.

 COST OF LIVING SNAPSHOT